Romanesque art: Wall painting

 One of the most intact schemes to exist is that at Saint-Savin-sur-Gartempe in France.
 The long barrel vault of the nave provides an excellent surface for fresco, and is decorated with scenes of the Old Testament, showing the Creation, the Fall of Man and other stories including a lively depiction of Noah's Ark complete with a fearsome figurehead and numerous windows through which can be seen Noah and his family on the upper deck, birds on the middle deck, while on the lower are the pairs of animals.
 Another scene shows with great vigour the swamping of Pharaoh's army by the Red Sea.
 The scheme extends to other parts of the church, with the martyrdom of the local saints shown in the crypt, and Apocalypse in the narthex and Christ in Majesty.
 The range of colours employed is limited to light blue-green, yellow ochre, reddish brown and black.
 Similar paintings exist in Serbia, Spain, Germany, Italy and elsewhere in France.

 The now-dispersed paintings from Arlanza in the Province of Burgos, Spain, though from a monastery, are secular in subject-matter, showing huge and vigorous mythical beasts above a frieze in black and white with other creatures.
 They give a rare idea of what decorated Romanesque palaces would have contained.

 Other visual arts

+Fashion

+In England and France, the Romanesque period saw the rise of pigaches, "scorpion-tail" or "ram's-horn" shoes much assailed by the clergy at the time.
+Orderic Vitalis in particular blamed them for the supposed rise in sodomy and homosexuality of the era.
+The shoes are now principally remembered as precursors to the much more extravagant poulaines that became popular following the Black Death.